What we are looking for:

 - Accessibility and presentation: is the paper written clearly, well organised and presented?

 The journal is always interested in discussing proposals for funded supplements.
-Estimated costs including peer review, editing of papers, and 100 sponsor copies is around £16,000 for a 64-page supplement, published in hardcopy as well as online (for subscribers).
-Interested parties should contact Christine.Rivett-Carnac@lshtm.ac.uk
+Estimated costs including peer review, editing of papers, and 100 sponsor copies is around £18,000 for a 64-page supplement, published in hardcopy as well as online (for subscribers), plus open access flat fee.
+Interested parties should contact Christine.Rivett-Carnac@lshtm.ac.uk.

 Journal of Health Services Research & Policy provides a unique opportunity to explore the ideas, policies and decisions shaping health services throughout the world.
 Edited and peer-reviewed by experts in the field and with a high academic standard and multidisciplinary approach, readers will gain a greater understanding of the current issues in healthcare policy and research.
 The journal's strong international editorial advisory board also ensures that readers obtain a truly global and insightful perspective.

 Sign up for the latest table of content alerts.

 |Jacqueline Cumming||Health Services Research and Policy Consultant, Wellington, New Zealand|

 |Ellen Nolte||Professor of Health Services and Systems Research, Faculty of Public Health and Policy, London School of Hygiene & Tropical Medicine, UK|